This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Linklaters has a series of Quick Guides that provide an overview of key sustainability disclosure regimes in the UK, EU and other jurisdictions.
 Click here to view all our Quick Guides.

-This Quick Guide deals with the sustainability disclosure requirements under the EU’s Corporate Sustainability Reporting Directive 2022 (“CSRD”) and proposed changes to the CSRD under the EU Omnibus I simplification package.
+This Quick Guide deals with the sustainability disclosure requirements under the EU’s Corporate Sustainability Reporting Directive 2022 (“CSRD”) and changes made to the CSRD under the Omnibus I simplification package.

 Corporate Sustainability Reporting Directive (CSRD)